marlon-ionic/test-weather-temp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

+## Steps to reproduce issue

+- Run `npm run build`
+- Run `npm run analyze`
+- on served page, ensure that `Show content of concatenated modules`  is enabled

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.